algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 >Touch Settings > General > Profiles, or Profiles and Device Management.<br>
 The profile corresponding to the developer is displayed in the "Enterprise App" section.<br>
 Under the Enterprise App header, tap the profile name to approve the developer.<br>
-Confirm your choice when prompted.<br>
+Confirm your choice when prompted.

 Once the profile has been approved, you can manually install other applications from this developer and open them immediately.